alixedi/land/apps/lituk.md

       found tricky and stores them in a handy list for revision.  "
     image: ../assets/uploads/revise.jpg
   - title: Instantly search for a word or a phrase
-    description: No more "What was that question about tire treads..." or "What was that question about different types of crossings...".
+    description: No more "Was Elizabeth 1 the daughter of Anne Boleyn or Catherine of Aragon?..." or "What was UK's population in 2010?...".
 Just type in a word or a phrase in the search bar and get a list of questions that match.
-    image: ../assets/uploads/review-3-.png
+    image: ../assets/uploads/search-1-.jpg
   - title: When the rings close, you are ready
     description: The Life in the UK Untangled app will track your progress as you learn new chapters and attempt mock tests.
 This makes things simple -